ROCm/HIP/docs/reference/programming_model.rst

 .. _coop_thread_hierarchy:

 .. figure:: ../data/reference/programming_model/thread_hierarchy_coop.svg
-  :alt: Diagram depicting nested rectangles of varying color.
-The outermost one
+  :alt: Diagram depicting the structure of Cooperative Groups using nested
-        titled "Grid", inside sets of different sized rectangles layered on oneanother titled "Block".
-Each "Block" containing sets of uniform rectangles layered on oneanother titled "Warp".
-Each of the "Warp" titled rectangles filled with downward pointing arrows inside.
+        rectangles.
+The outermost rectangle is titled Multi Grid, containing sets of different shaped rectangles titled Grid.
+Each Grid contains sets of uniform rectangles layered on oneanother titled Cluster.
+The Clusters have different shapes in different Grids.
+Inside of the Clusters are uniform rectangles layered on each other titled Block, which include arrows that represent threads.

   Cooperative group thread hierarchy.